 The article went on to say, “Dr. Betts said that unlike randomized trials, observational studies of breakfast consumption could be misleading.
 They show, for example, that people who eat breakfast also follow other behaviors associated with good health.
 They tend to drink and smoke less, consume less sugar, eat more fiber and exercise more than those who skip a morning meal.”

-The premise of the article raised some flags for us here at Mountain Trek because one of the main beliefs of the Mountain Trek Way program is that eating breakfast within thirty minutes of waking helps kickstart your metabolism and gives your body the energy it requires throughout the day.
-So we sat down with Mountain Trek's nutritionist Jennifer Keirstead, went over the article and the report carefully and then discussed the factors the study was missing and whether breakfast is, in fact, good for you.
+The premise of the article raised some flags for us here at Mountain Trek because one of the main beliefs at our award-winning health retreat is that eating breakfast within thirty minutes of waking is essential.
+Doing so helps kickstart your metabolism and gives your body the energy it requires throughout the day.
+So, we sat down with Mountain Trek’s nutritionist Jennifer Keirstead to review the article and report carefully and then discussed the factors the study was missing and whether breakfast is, in fact, good for you.

 Thanks so much for speaking with us, Jennifer.
 You’ve had a chance to read the New York Times article.
 What was your first impression?

 I was really surprised.
-I know there's a movement right now with "Bulletproof" coffee which encourages people to put two tablespoons of coconut oil or grass-fed butter in their coffee every morning and that's supposed to act as their breakfast and boost their metabolism.
-That concept, as well as the concept of skipping breakfast entirely goes against a lot of what we teach through the Mountain Trek Way.
+I know there’s a movement right now with “Bulletproof” coffee which encourages people to put two tablespoons of coconut oil or grass-fed butter in their coffee every morning and that’s supposed to act as their breakfast and boost their metabolism.
+That concept, as well as the concept of skipping breakfast entirely, goes against a lot of what we teach at Mountain Trek.